GLOBAL MARKETS-Shares, dollar rebound after strong U.S. data

 The pause in the market’s recent rout began when two Fed policymakers on Monday downplayed the notion of an imminent end to the central bank’s money-printing and said the market reaction was not yet a cause for concern.

-Asian markets then capped a day of wild swings, during which Chinese stocks plunged to their lowest level since the global financial crisis began, followed by a late rally on hopes authorities in China would step in to prevent a crisis.
+Asian markets then capped a day of wild swings, during which Chinese stocks plunged to their lowest since the global financial crisis began, with a late rally on hopes authorities in China would step in to prevent a crisis.

 China’s central bank fueled the talk at a news briefing where it sought to allay fears of a credit squeeze by committing to guide interest rates to “reasonable” levels after they had been allowed to spike over the past week.